junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 # Amebas

-These are not worms, but tiny animals—or parasites—that can be seen only with a microscope (an instrument that makes things look much bigger).
+These are not worms, but tiny animalsor parasitesthat can be seen only with a microscope (an instrument that makes things look much bigger).

 **How they are transmitted:**